noisebridge/rfid-access-control/hardware/terminal/README.md

 (Let's see how well RS232 works, if long lines create trouble, we might consider RS422 physical).

-Hakcing DB9 to RJ45 connector
+Hacking DB9 to RJ45 connector
 ------------------------------
 If you want to have a standard DB9-female to RJ45 connector work with this terminal, you need to hack it: open it up, and *disconnect* the cables